qbrilliance/qristal-core/examples/README.md

 The C++ example programs are _also_ built and properly linked automatically when running `make install` in the build folder of the core and SDK projects, but the resulting binaries are _not_ installed.
 They simply appear in the main project build folder, and can be executed directly from there.

+A description of the available gates and the syntax used to implement them in Python is given in the [Quantum Computing](https://qristal.readthedocs.io/en/latest/rst/quantum_computing.html) section.

 ##  Notes on specific examples ##